DanskSupermarked/ds-frontend/docs/scripts/components/store-locator.md

 # `ds.components.storeLocator`

 Logic for making store locator.
-The component is divided into a store model, a stores colelction and a controller.
+The component is divided into a store model, a stores collection and a controller.

 These can be used to create a view for the store locator.